Explore the Foot & Ankle Fellowship

 The program offers three fellowship positions of one-year duration.
 Eligible fellows must have successfully graduated from an orthopaedic residency program.
 Fellows are credentialed at Massachusetts General Hospital (MGH), the flagship teaching hospital of Harvard Medical School, as well as Newton-Wellesley Hospital (NWH), a 300-bed community hospital in a nearby suburb.

-The current fellowship is divided into three four-month blocks based on a mentorship model designed to foster lifelong friendships.
+The current fellowship is divided into three separate four-month blocks based on a mentorship model designed to foster lifelong friendships.
 You will spend four months with:

-Fellows are credentialed at all hospitals and clinical sites as full attending physicians, with the goal of progressively nurturing a high degree of independence in both the operating room and clinic settings.
+Fellows with full licenses are credentialed at all hospitals and clinical sites as full attending physicians, with the goal of progressively nurturing a high degree of independence in both the operating room and clinic settings.
 Through an apprenticeship model with graduated autonomy, fellows are comfortable running their own foot and ankle clinic and are technically capable of independently operating on a spectrum of complex foot and ankle pathology by the end of their fellowship year.
-The opportunity to operate independently with immediate attending back up readily available, as a supplement to the expansive amount of time spent operating alongside an attending, is something past fellows have relished.
+The opportunity to operate independently with immediate attending backup readily available, as a supplement to the expansive amount of time spent operating alongside an attending, is something past fellows have relished.

 Educational Program - Basic Curriculum